cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 > two down the line!

-Some of this material is repeated in version 2 of TERMS, but version 2 was created in order to address changes and to include more input from the community.
+Some of this material is repeated in version 2 of TERMS, but version 2 was created to include more input from the community.
 Version 2 also includes a slightly modified outline, and [includes the following parts][termsV2]:

 1. Investigating new content for purchase or addition